wesleybertipaglia/imgo/README.md

-# imgool
+# imgo

-**imgool** is a simple, command-line image processing tool written in Go.
+**imgo** is a simple, command-line image processing tool written in Go.
 It allows you to convert images between different formats (e.g., PNG, JPG, WebP) and compress images efficiently, all from the command line.

 ## Table of Contents
 - [About](#about)